darekf77/ng2-rest/README.md

 Compatible with Angular JS/2/4 and other frameworks

 Simple, efficient REST api with **Angular or other frameworks**.

-Best way connect your webapp with RESTfull backend or JSONP api.
+Nice way to connect your webapp with RESTfull backend or JSONP api.

 [Plunker demo](http://embed.plnkr.co/mFhAiV/)